petecarapetyan/webappwriter/docs/blog/weFeelTrapped.md

 If you're into detail, [I've written ad-naseum](/blog/) on the hows and whys of WordPress and SSGs.

 It might be just tech babble, to business types.
-But it's there if you need more backup.
+But there it is, if you need more backup.
 Please remember, _**you may not be the only corporate department in the world wrestling with WordPress,**_ and having an unpleasant experience.

 Even if no-one feels comfortable talking about it, for fear of looking like a complainer, or even looking incompetent.
 It's not you, I promise.